bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:50 PM CT, May 13</p>
+<p class="updated_time"> Latest data: 12:21 AM CT, May 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 68°, which is 13° *colder* than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Today's high is 72°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 49°
+- 48°
 - Clear
-- 66% humidity
+- 67% humidity
-- 6 mph wind
+- 4 mph wind
 - 0% cloud cover
-- 41 AQI 🟩
+- 39 AQI 🟩
 - 0.34 inches of rain expected in the next 48 hours